 Reverso Fidget Puzzle

-This is VERY new puzzle toy for big kids and adults – we’ve had it for a year.
+This puzzle toy is for big kids and adults – we’ve had it for two years and love it.
 It’s engaging, a little addicting, and HARD.
 I’ve only solved it once (which is a running joke in my family where everyone else solves it pretty regularly).
 The goal is to place all the pieces onto the puzzle board.
 The fun catch on this puzzle: as long as you place the green piece first, there is a solution.
 This toy is small.
 About the size of a tween’s palm.

 Flashcard Game